Al Habtoor Motors LLC

 Al Habtoor Motors is an automobile distributor in the United Arab Emirates (UAE) and part of the Al Habtoor Group.
 The company was established in 1983.

-The company is the dealer for Mitsubishi, Buggati, McLaren, Bentley, Fuso, Chery and JAC Motors.
+The company is the dealer for Mitsubishi, Pagani, McLaren and Bentley, Fuso, Chery and JAC Motors.

 In 2011, the company launched the CarZone Megastore, the largest used car supermarket in the UAE.

 In 2012, the group launched an auto parts company called Global Auto Parts, which supplies parts for all major Japanese and Korean car brands, and major European and American passenger cars and trucks.

 In 2015, Al Habtoor Motors was awarded the franchise of Mitsubishi Fuso in the Kingdom of Saudi Arabia.
 With this appointment, the company ventures into the region's largest automotive market, and plans to set up a wide network of Fuso Showrooms, Parts and Service Centre across various cities in KSA.

-In 2016, Al Habtoor Motors launched in Dubai the biggest Bentley showroom in the world.
+In 2016, Al Habtoor Motors in Dubai launched the biggest Bentley showroom in the world.